gmx solvate crashing or leaving gaps for hexagonal solvent box

 The crash is probably something else and would need debugging.

-#4 Updated by Teemu Murtola over 2 years ago
+#4 Updated by Teemu Murtola almost 3 years ago

 Looking at the code, gmx solvate (or its predecessors) probably never have been able to deal with non-orthogonal box vectors for the solvent box.
 But it may work if you make the solvent box bigger than the solute, and put atoms there into the rectangular unit cell (since the problematic code is only the part that replicates the solvent box).